Sega and its Logistics, storage and transport.

 110 Rue Descartes

-He could also store Dreamcast furniture on their premises for a monthly rental per terminal.
+She could also store furniture Dreamcastin their premises for a monthly rental per terminal.
 For example, as of June 21, 1999, 10 kiosks were planned to stay at home.

-According to the specifications, the company undertook to deliver, assemble and connect the equipment, except for contingencies appearing on the report.
+According to the specifications, the company undertook to deliver, assemble and connect the equipment, except for contingencies appearing in the report.

 SEGA Saturn borne de démonstration mode d'emploi Francais